JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ![Basic_Tutorial_1](../assets/img/Basic_Tutorial_Paraview_2.png)

-Now you should see somthing like this:
+Now you should see something like this:
 ![Basic_Tutorial_1](../assets/img/Basic_Tutorial_1.png)

 ### 2. Extract subset of data